Exceptionally preserved fossils

 Figure 2.
 Jakob Vinther, Peter Van Roy and Derek Briggs in the field in Morocco.

 Apart from yielding unusual animals that would look perfectly at home in the Cambrian, the Fezouata shales are remarkable in how frequently soft-bodied fossils occur.
 Specimens have come from more than 40 small excavations over an area of 500 square kilometers in the Draa Valley north of Zagora where the productive sequence is over 700 meters thick and spans some 8 million years.
-We are now investigating the preservation and environment of deposition of these fossils with funding from NSF.
 Upstate New York is a less promising collecting ground than the deserts of the AntiAtlas, not least because of vegetation and overburden, but it provides a similar lesson.
 We have re-excavated Beecher’s Trilobite Bed (Upper Ordovician), which is famous for the preservation of trilobite limbs investigated by Yale paleontologist Charles Emerson Beecher in the 1890s.
-Former graduate student Una Farrell, now Collections Manager in the Invertebrate Paleontology Division at the University of Kansas, Lawrence, investigated how the trilobites became mineralized in pyrite, and discovered a number of new beds with pyritized soft-tissues in the process.
+Former graduate student Una Farrell, now at Trinity College, Dublin, investigated how the trilobites became mineralized in pyrite, and discovered a number of new beds with pyritized soft-tissues in the process.
 Several other sites with pyritized fossils (Fig. 3) have also turned up across northwestern NY showing that, where conditions are favorable, soft-bodied fossils are much more widespread than previously realized.
 The treasures that emerge include ostracods (tiny bivalved crustaceans) preserving not only appendages but eggs.

 Figure 3.
 The trilobite Triarthrus, preserved in pyrite, from the Ordovician of Upstate New York.

-Other remarkable fossils are coming to light in the Middle Ordovician Winnishiek Lagerstätte in Iowa where an NSF funded project, in collaboration with colleagues at the Iowa Geological Survey, has yielded some of the largest conodonts known from the fossil record.
-Additional taxa of particular interest are possible early fish and arthropods, including phyllocarids and some of the earliest sea-scorpions (eurypterids).
+Other remarkable fossils have come to light in the Middle Ordovician Winnishiek Lagerstätte in Iowa where an NSF funded project, in collaboration with colleagues at the Iowa Geological Survey, yielded some of the largest conodonts known from the fossil record.
+Additional taxa of particular interest are possible early fish and arthropods, including phyllocarids and the earliest eurypterids.

 Figure 4.
 Preparing to excavate the Winnishiek Lagerstätte, Decorah, northeast Iowa.

 Small highly conserved genes called microRNAs are particularly useful for determining relationships between major animal groups and were the subject of a collaboration between members of our group and Kevin Peterson’s lab at the University of Dartmouth.
-Former graduate student Erik Sperling (now Assistant Professor at Stanford University) used microRNAs to investigate the relationships and divergence history of sponges.
+Former graduate student Erik Sperling (now at Stanford University) used microRNAs to investigate the relationships and divergence history of sponges.
 He concluded that sponges originated in the Neoproterozoic more than 100 mya before the first spicules are found in the fossil record in early Cambrian rocks.
-Sperling and fellow graduate student Jakob Vinther (now Lecturer in Macroevolution in the Departments of Biological and Earth Sciences in Bristol, UK) also used microRNAs to resolve debates about the relationships and evolutionary history of different groups of marine worms based on different genes.
+Sperling and fellow graduate student Jakob Vinther (now at the University of Bristol) also used microRNAs to resolve debates about the relationships and evolutionary history of different groups of marine worms based on different genes.
 They were able to show that the order in which bristle worms and peanut worms (polychaetes and sipunculans) appear in the fossil record corresponds to the sequence in which they evolved.

 Other kinds of organic molecules are much more decay resistant – otherwise there would be no fossil fuels!
 The organic remains of the cuticles of shrimps and leaves, for example, are common in the fossil record.
 Their chemistry is altered, however, to longer-chain macromolecules similar in composition to kerogen.
-Little of the original chemistry is evident in fossils predating the Tertiary, although former postdoc Neal Gupta (now Research Scientist and Adjunct Professor at Bryant University in Rhode Island) used synchrotron analyses to show that traces of chitin, a major component of arthropod cuticles, can persist even in Paleozoic fossils.
+Little of the original chemistry is evident in fossils predating the Tertiary, although former postdoc Neal Gupta used synchrotron analyses to show that traces of chitin, a major component of arthropod cuticles, can persist even in Paleozoic fossils.
 More striking perhaps was our laboratory demonstration that the aliphatic components that make up kerogen begin to form in decaying shrimps in less than a year.
 Thus studies of fossilization can provide insights into the process involved in the formation of hydrocarbons.
 Research with Jakob Vinther and an international group of chemists showed that melanin is one of the longest surviving molecules, present even in Jurassic squid ink, but is altered where the sedimentary sequence has been subjected to elevated temperatures during its geological history.

 Understanding decay and preservation is essential to interpreting the significance of fossils.
 The living notostracan crustacean Triops cancriformis was thought to range back 200 million years to the late Triassic – making it a classic ‘living fossil’.
-Observations of decaying specimens of this ‘tadpole shrimp’ by former graduate student Thomas Hegna (now Assistant Professor in Invertebrate Paleontology at Western Illinois University, Macomb) showed that important differences between the fossils and the living species are real, and not just a result of degradation.
+Observations of decaying specimens of this ‘tadpole shrimp’ by former graduate student Thomas Hegna (now at SUNY Fredonia) showed that important differences between the fossils and the living species are real, and not just a result of degradation.
 No fossil examples can be identified confidently as Triops cancriformis – the so-called living fossil has no fossil record!
 Hegna has described beautifully preserved new notostracans from China (Fig. 5).

 Figure 5.
 The notostracan (‘tadpole shrimp’) Chenops from the Cretaceous of China.